biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 3rd Place

-Church:	Orange County Worship Center, Santa Ana, CA
+* **Church**: Orange County Worship Center, Santa Ana, CA
-Coaches:	Irv Kuroishi, Ron Pryer (assistant), Tony Thompson (assistant)
+* **Coaches**: Irv Kuroishi, Ron Pryer (assistant), Tony Thompson (assistant)
+* **Team**:
-Team:	Jessica Lynch
+    * Jessica Lynch
-Jonathan Barthuly
+    * Jonathan Barthuly
-James Pryer
+    * James Pryer
-Mary Pryer
+    * Mary Pryer
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Calvary Temple, Elkhart, IN 65 to 90
+  * Round 2: Won against Grace A/G, Spring City, PA 155 to 60
+  * Round 3: Lost to San Angelo First A/G, San Angelo, TX 0 to 185
+  * Round 4: Lost to Nixa A/G, Nixa, MO 70 to 215
+  * Round 5: Lost to Watford City A/G, Watford City, ND 75 to 90
+  * Round 6: Won against First A/G, Montgomery, AL 150 to 55
+  * Round 7: Lost to Tacoma Life Center, Tacoma, WA 45 to 160
 * **Round Robin**:
-Round 1: Won against Calvary A/G, Elkhart, IN 185 to -25
+  * Round 1: Won against Calvary A/G, Elkhart, IN 185 to -25
-Round 2: Lost to James River, "Light", Ozark, MO 110 to 125 Round 3: Won against New Life A/G, Ellendale, ND 120 to 70 Round 4: Won against Evangel A/G, Eau Claire, WI 150 to 70
+  * Round 2: Lost to James River, "Light", Ozark, MO 110 to 125
+  * Round 3: Won against New Life A/G, Ellendale, ND 120 to 70
+  * Round 4: Won against Evangel A/G, Eau Claire, WI 150 to 70
-Round 5: Lost to Grace A/G, Spring City, PA 30 to 215
+  * Round 5: Lost to Grace A/G, Spring City, PA 30 to 215
-Round 6: Won against Kennebunk Christian A/G, Kennebunk, ME 135 to 55
+  * Round 6: Won against Kennebunk Christian A/G, Kennebunk, ME 135 to 55
-Round 7: Won against First A/G, Helena, MT 85 to 75
+  * Round 7: Won against First A/G, Helena, MT 85 to 75
-Round 8: Won against Oceanway A/G, Jacksonville, FL 200 to 70
+  * Round 8: Won against Oceanway A/G, Jacksonville, FL 200 to 70
-Round 9: Won against First A/G, Lexington, NC 145 to 50
+  * Round 9: Won against First A/G, Lexington, NC 145 to 50
-Round 10: Won against First A/G, Elkton, MD 220 to 110
+  * Round 10: Won against First A/G, Elkton, MD 220 to 110
-Round 11: Won against First A/G, New Philadelphia, OH 155 to 45
+  * Round 11: Won against First A/G, New Philadelphia, OH 155 to 45
-Round 12: Won against First A/G, Dickson, TN 180 to 20
+  * Round 12: Won against First A/G, Dickson, TN 180 to 20
-Round 13: Lost to Watford City A/G, Watford City, ND 30 to 110
+  * Round 13: Lost to Watford City A/G, Watford City, ND 30 to 110
-Round 14: Won against First A/G #2, Lexington, KY 100 to 70
+  * Round 14: Won against First A/G #2, Lexington, KY 100 to 70
-Round 15: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 175 to 15 Round 16: Won against Grace A/G, Syracuse, NY 145 to 80 Round 17: Won against Harvest A/G, Fort Worth, TX 185 to 90 Round 18: Won against First A/G, Montgomery, AL 90 to 25 Round 19: Lost to First Pentecostal A/G, Ottumwa, IA 25 to 100
+  * Round 15: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 175 to 15
+  * Round 16: Won against Grace A/G, Syracuse, NY 145 to 80
+  * Round 17: Won against Harvest A/G, Fort Worth, TX 185 to 90
+  * Round 18: Won against First A/G, Montgomery, AL 90 to 25
+  * Round 19: Lost to First Pentecostal A/G, Ottumwa, IA 25 to 100
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}